SubodhShil/Software-Development/Web Development MERN Stack/Backend Node JS/LWS Node JS Express JS/README.md

 ### To enable case sensitive routing URL: `app.enable('case sensitive routing');`

-### Middleware: Interceptor which intercept and check during a request process and authorize if the request abides all cases.
+### Middleware: Interceptor which intercept and check during a request process and authorize if the request abides all cases. **Middleware is a layer of software that sits between the core application logic and the server, acting as a bridge for incoming requests and outgoing responses.**

 ## `next()`